rust-lang/rfcbot-rs/RFCBOT.md

 To indicate that your concern has been resolved, use `@rfcbot resolved NAME_OF_CONCERN`.
 Note that as of this writing, only the original author can mark their concern as resolved.

+Note that only one concern per comment is allowed.

 ### Feedback Requests

 To request feedback from a user not on the tagged team(s), use `@rfcbot f? @username`.
 This will create an entry in the database which will be marked as resolved once that user has commented on the issue/PR.
 Note that these feedback requests will not block start/end of an FCP.
 If you need to block FCP on that user's feedback, you may want to create a new concern that you can resolve.